Pericles Lewis: Academic career

-He was the Project Director of the Yale Modernism Lab, a website for "collaborative research into the roots of literary modernism".
+He was the project director of the Yale Modernism Lab, a website for "collaborative research into the roots of literary modernism".
+He also serves on the editorial board of Modernism/Modernity.

-As Yale's Vice President for Global Strategy from 2017 to 2022, he was involved in planning the launches of the Yale Jackson School for Global Affairs, the Yale Institute for Global Health and the Yale Schwarzman Center.
+As Yale's vice president for global strategy from 2017 to 2022, he was involved in planning the launches of the Yale Jackson School for Global Affairs, the Yale Institute for Global Health and the Yale Schwarzman Center.